MitchellJThomas/markdown-cv/index.md

 </div>

 ## Currently
 <a
 href="https://www.tripwire.com/state-of-security/contributors/mitch-thomas/">Software
 Architect at Tripwire, Inc.</a>

 ## Skills

-  - Incept products, designing systems, applying technology
+  - Learn and apply technology to new projects, products and use cases
-  - Communications and technical conflict resolution between and within teams
+  - Improve communications and provide conflict resolution between and within teams
-  - Supporting remote team design and execution
+  - Support remote teams design and execution
-  - Promoting distributed team architecture through technical patterns, norms and conventions
+  - Promote distributed team architecture through technical patterns, norms and conventions

 ## Occupation